Naqeeb1124/abdelrahman-portfolio/_projects/14-topopt-satellite-bracket/index.md

 ---
 layout: default
-categories: [Mechanical Design, Simulation, CAD, Math]
+categories: [Mechanical Design, Simulation, CAD, Math, Python, Topology Optimization]
 title: "Topology Optimization of a Satellite Bracket"
 description: "This project focuses on the topology optimization of a satellite bracket to minimize mass while satisfying stress and displacement constraints.
 The analysis is supported by a mathematical analysis document, a Python implementation of the optimization algorithm, and the resulting CAD file."
 files: